jito-labs/shredstream-proxy/README.md

 #### Bridge Networking
 Requires manually exposing each destination.
 Use `172.17.0.1` for any shred listeners on localhost, and normal ip for all other endpoints.
-This IP may differ for your system.
-Confirm with `ip -brief a show dev docker0`,
+This IP may differ for your system, confirm with `ip -brief a show dev docker0`.
 ```shell
 docker run -d \
 --name jito-shredstream-proxy \